pchanial/python-for-data-scientists/source/ndarray.rst

 NumPy supports IEEE 754 floating point special values `NaN` and `inf`.
 These literal values are available as ``np.nan`` and ``np.inf`` and are stored as Python ``float``.

 NumPy's behaviour when an IEEE exception occurs is configurable with the ``seterr`` function.
-If your code produce NaNs, you can raise exceptions when NaN are triggered to know where the problem happens:
+If your code produces NaNs, you can raise exceptions when NaN are triggered to know where the problem happens:

     >>> np.seterr(invalid='raise')